 And then there is another more subtle form of abuse that happens to individuals like us, which may take a while to perceive.
 At least it took me a while to recognize.

-Long after the abusive person leaves, the abused begins to reflect back on what happened, how it happened, why it happened, and a thousand other ancillary thoughts and questions that come to the mind.
+Long after the abusive person leaves, the abused begins to reflect on what happened, how it happened, why it happened, and a thousand other ancillary thoughts and questions that come to the mind.

 This problem is especially acute for reflective thinkers.
 If you’re not careful, bitterness can creep in through regret, anger, missed opportunities, a realization of personal failure, a desire for a redo, or a wish that you never met the abuser.